Home Help and advice Why have my periods changed?

 It’s very common to get cramps that start just before you get your period and last for up to three days.
 If you’re experiencing period pain, there are some things you can do to help.
 While exercise may be the last thing on your mind, just going for a walk can relieve your cramps.
 You can also try over-the-counter painkillers.

 If you’re finding it hard to cope with the bleeding or the pain, it could be a sign of a problem.
+We offer menstruation counselling to help you get to the bottom of any issues – contact us to book your appointment.

 What counts as a heavy period?